Skip to content

 Section titled “Clinical Findings (Findings Confirmed by Physician Examination)”

-Acute Phase (at onset)
+Acute Phase (At Onset)

 • Corneal and conjunctival epithelial defects: May be extensive.
 Persistent epithelial defects can lead to corneal infection, melting, or perforation.